 In 1972, Louis Leakey suffered a heart attack and died while traveling to present a lecture.

 Louis Leakey contributed immeasurably to the understanding of our origins, and his work radically changed the way we now view early humans and our living primate relatives.

 The Leakey Foundation is proud to carry on Louis Leakey’s legacy as we work to fulfill his dream of increasing scientific research and public understanding of human origins, evolution, behavior, and survival.

 With your support, we have given more than 2,500 grants to conduct research in 110 countries.
 We have helped share our common human story through thousands of public lectures, our free educational outreach program, our website, and our Origin Stories podcast.
 We have provided seed money to start new projects, and bridge money to keep long-term projects going, and we have made it possible for scholars from countries around the world to earn advanced degrees and study the prehistory and living primates of their home regions.

 Discoveries by Leakey Foundation grantees have taught us so much about our human story.
 We know Louis Leakey would be thrilled to see how human origins research has thrived thanks to generous support from people like you!

-When you make a gift in honor of Louis Leakey’s birthday, all donations up to a total of $5,000 will be matched 4:1 thanks to Leakey Foundation Fellow Mike Smith and two anonymous sponsors.
+When you make a gift in honor of Louis Leakey’s birthday, all donations will be matched so your impact will be doubled.